astronomer/docs/astro/cli/astro-deployment-logs.md

 ]}>
 <TabItem value="astro">

 Show [Airflow component logs](view-logs.md#view-airflow-component-logs-in-the-cloud-ui) over the last 24 hours for a given Deployment on Astro.
-These are the same logs that appear in the **Logs** tab of the Cloud UI.
+These are the same logs that appear in the **Logs** tab of the Astro UI.

 ## Usage